ThommiTechnik2/obs-studio-operated-from-grass-valley-kayak-korona-panel/README.md

 # OBS Studio Bridge for Grass Valley Kayak/Korona Control Panel

-Reverse-engineering a decommissioned Grass Valley/Thomson **Kayak DD-1** broadcast control panel to use it as a physical hardware controller for **OBS Studio** — key presses trigger scene changes and macros via the Advanced Scene Switcher plugin / obs-websocket v5, analogous to an existing Skaarhoj Air Fly Pro → OBS bridge.
+Reverse-engineering a decommissioned Grass Valley/Thomson **Kayak DD-1** broadcast control panel to use it as a physical hardware controller for **OBS Studio** — key presses trigger scene changes and Macros/E-MEMs via the Advanced Scene Switcher plugin / obs-websocket v5

 ## Status